-Organic synthesis and transition metal catalysis (Pd, Ru, Cu) is the primary focus of the research group, that includs development of new and improved cataytic reactions, and new synthetic pathways in which transition metal catalysis are involved as an important part of a total synthesis.
+Organic synthesis and transition metal catalysis is a focused area of the research group, that includs development of new and improved cataytic reactions, and new synthetic pathways in which transition metal catalysis are involved as an important part of a total synthesis.

-Development and investigation of continuous flow organic synthesis reactor systems is an important long standing project in the group.
+Development and investigation of continuous flow organic synthesis reactor systems and combined reaction and work-up platforms are important and long standing reserach activity in the group.
 We have successfully developed a novel approach for flow chemistry that is realized in a milli-reactor platform that we have named multi-jet oscillation disk (MJOD) milli-reactor system.

 Contemporary drug development is rather inefficient and difficult to sustain.
 To keep drug development affordable, it should become more efficient and rationalized.
 Molecular imaging can play a pivotal role in changing the landscape of drug design and development and improving the health care system.
 Positron Emission Tomography (PET) imaging, in particular, is the technology that has the potential to lead this fundamental innovation by providing at a much earlier stage reliable answers to key questions emerging during the care cycle: what and where is the disease?
 Is the disease accurately targeted by the therapy?
 Is the treatment effective?
 By answering the questions above, PET imaging has the capacity to render much more effectively the transition from pre-clinical to clinical phase, and to strongly facilitate the development of better drugs at an earlier stage and in a much more sustainable manner.
 However, new radiolabelled compounds, so-called tracers, are required to be able to use PET successfully.